 Private equity is segregated into several sub-markets of which the principal focus of this class is on the leveraged buyout markets.
 Since its origins after World War II, the size of the private equity market has grown substantially and has become institutionalized.
 For example, annual capital commitments to private equity funds have grown from \$8 billion in 1991 to a peak of more than \$500 billion in 2007.
-Since the financial crisis in late 2007, private equity commitments and deal volumes have declined substantially but by 2014 commitments had risen to \$500 billion.
-At year-end 2014, there was approximately \$1.2 trillion of private equity "dry powder" available for sponsors to call for private investments.
-In 2014, private equity "exits" totaled \$456 billion.
+Since the financial crisis that began in late 2007, private equity commitments and deal volumes have declined substantially but by 2013 commitments had risen to a level exceeding the 2007 peak of \$500 billion.
+At year-end 2015, there was over \$1.3 trillion of private equity "dry powder" available for sponsors to call for private investments.
+In 2015, private equity "exits" totaled over \$400 billion.